 How to buy Johnson And Johnson (JNJ) shares in Australia

 Johnson & Johnson is a drug manufacturers-general business with stocks listed in the US.
 Johnson And Johnson shares (JNJ) are listed on the NYSE and all prices are listed in US Dollars.
-Its last market close was US$165.97 – a decrease of 1.94% over the previous week.
+Its last market close was US$164.08 – an increase of 0.13% over the previous week.
 Here's how to invest if you're based in Australia.

 How to buy shares in Johnson And Johnson